standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

 specification of the architecture.
 (Although, I think this has mostly used to reason about software, rather than hardware.)

+*[This post was edited on 28th April to clarify the what I said about the SAIL spec.]*

 ## What's wrong with this picture?

 Overall, the specification is not in a very healthy state.